roryferbrache/roryferbrache/README.md

 #### How?
 We're keeping it simple by using Vanilla JavaScript, HTML and CSS for the frontend.
 Using web components and pollen css to keep it uniform.

-For the functionality, we'll be using [combinators](https://en.wikipedia.org/wiki/Combinatory_logic) to add a search function and display the rest in a simple manner.
+For the functionality, we'll be using substring matching to add a search function at the start, [fuzzy matching](https://en.wikipedia.org/wiki/Approximate_string_matching) as a stretch goal and display the rest of the generated web app in a simple manner.

 An interesting point of discussion is how we'll load our data in order to keep load time down, so stay tuned for that!